 Must-have Japanese tableware

 If you’re approaching Japanese cooking as a beginner, there’s no need to invest in authentic Japanese cookware just yet.
-Most recipes work fine using the pots, pans and crockery that you already own (although every Japanese person treasures their rice cooker).
+Most recipes work fine using the pots, pans and crockery that you already own.
 However, if you do want to delve into this area, we recommend having a look at some authentic Japanese tableware:

 Chopsticks– Try and avoid disposable chopsticks and invest in a set that you can keep long-term.
 This chopstick set comes with pebble-like rests and comes in a presentation box for storage.

 Ramen bowls– These ramen bowls are individually made and come with the classic ‘sakura’ (cherry blossom) motif.
 They also come with ramen ladles as well as a booklet of authentic ramen recipes to kick-start your ramen experience!

 Sake drinking set– If you’re serving sake, no ordinary drinking glasses will do.
 Sake cups are traditionally small but wide, and allow diners to enjoy all the aromas of the drink.
 A traditional sake set is made from stoneware which allows the sake to keep its temperature, whether it’s at room temperature or warmed up.

 Japanese recipes to try at home

 So, you have the philosophy, the ingredients and the equipment.
 Now you all you need is some instructions.
 We’ve put together some incredible recipes for Japanese food that you can cook at home: